greenfork/greensky/posts/2020-04-25-how-to-write-a-blog.md

 people are eager to use it because it is easy.

 But I'm not concerned with options 1 and 2.
-Not to bash on any of these systems, but they are way to complex (and written in PHP).
+Not to bash on any of these systems, but they are way to complex (and written in PHP) which leaves a lot of possibilities to all sorts of defects.

 Options 3 and 4 are much simpler.
 Writing everything straight in html is the simplest solution of all.
 You just write a bunch of tags `<h1>Tags</h1>` and